bretth/django-pq/README.rst

 ----------------------

 Jobs are monitored or administered as necessary through the django admin.
 Four admin changelist views show flows, queued jobs, failed jobs, and jobs that have been popped from the queue (in progress, finished or orphaned).
 Admin actions allow jobs to be requeued or deleted.

+In the event the worker is terminated before the job is complete, the job will remain in the dequeued admin list with a 'started' status.

 Connections
 ------------